Antony Géros: Cabinet Minister

 In June 2020 he was elected mayor of Paea.
 In November 2020 he was elected President of the Superior Council of Municipal Civil Service.

+He was re-elected to the Assembly in the 2023 election.
+On 11 May 2023 he was elected President of the Assembly for the third time, with 41 votes in favour and 16 abstentions.

 Political views

-Géros supported the restoration of French Polynesia to the United Nations list of non-self-governing territories, and supports French Polynesian independence as a way of recognising the rights of the Maohi people. he has repeatedly criticised France's refusal to engage with the United nations decolonization process.
+Géros supported the restoration of French Polynesia to the United Nations list of non-self-governing territories, and supports French Polynesian independence as a way of recognising the rights of the Maohi people.
+He has repeatedly criticised France's refusal to engage with the United nations decolonization process.

 In 2010 he described French nuclear weapons testing at Moruroa as a crime against the people of Polynesia.